 - The best insulation for cold days: 100 to 200 grams will be best on cold days below 20°F.

-- The best insulation for extreme cold: In Arctic conditions, wear a glove with between 200 and 400 grams like our SNOWD200L.
-This glove keeps workers in Antarctica warm.
+- The best insulation for extreme cold: In Arctic conditions, wear gloves with between 200 and 400 grams like our SNOWD200L – the gloves that keep workers in Antarctica warm.

 DON’T RISK YOUR WINTER WORK OR PLAY BY COMPROMISING ON QUALITY

 When comparing manufacturers, be sure to ask whether the manufacturer compresses the Thinsulate™ to reduce thickness or bulk.
 Thinsulate™ is not designed to be used this way and doing so will negate its insular benefits.
 Reducing bulk reduces thermal efficiency.